Chandresh7777/Sale-Dashboard/README.md

 # Sale-Dashboard
-In this project we are contribyte to sucess of a business by utilizing data analysis techniques, speccifically focusing on time series analysis, to provite valuable insights & accurate sale forecating using power BI. four step done in this project :-** dashboard creation, data analysis, sales forecasting and actionable insights and recommendation**.
+In this project we are contribute to sucess of a business by utilizing data analysis techniques, speccifically focusing on time series analysis, to provide valuable insights & accurate sale forecating using power BI. four step done in this project :-** dashboard creation, data analysis, sales forecasting and actionable insights and recommendation**.

 After completation project learning points